 For the past year students and teachers from multiple districts gathered together at BNL to crystallize proteins under various conditions for examination by X-ray diffraction.
 Students and teachers had to learn how to problem solve and troubleshoot several hundred crystallization experiments that rarely worked as originally planned.
 Students and teachers experienced the success and failure of real science research and instead of being discouraged they eagerly kept coming back for more.

 We were able to obtain X-ray diffraction data from our proteins this past spring and students across Long Island are now processing the data in multiple programs in CCP4 enabling model refinement in COOT.
-We believe we will be able to publish new structures in the PDB archive shortly-–stay tuned!
+We believe we will be able to publish new structures in the Protein Data Bank shortly –stay tuned!

 Thank you to the Office of Educational Programs and National Synchrotron Light Source II for their support.
 Thank you to Dr. Lisa Miller, Ms. Gretchen Cisco and Ms. Gladys McKenzie and the user group.
 This work was supported by The Life Science Biomedical Technology Research resource which is primarily supported by the National Institute of Health, National Institute of General Medical Sciences (NIGMS) through a Biomedical Technology Research Resource P41 grant (P41GM111244), and by the DOE Office of Biological and Environmental Research (KP1605010).
 As a National Synchrotron Light Source II facility resource at Brookhaven National Laboratory, work performed at the LSBR is supported in part by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences Program under contract number and DE-SC0012704 (KC0401040).